 Visit the museum website here.

-A preliminary overview of the general conference program (Tours not included) can be found here.
+An overview of the general conference program (version 15 August 2019) can be found here.

-A first preliminary overview of the sessions (plenary sessions, SIG events, Tours, etc. not included) can be found here.
+A preliminary overview of all sessions (version 15 August 2019) can be found here.

 In order to register for the SHOT Annual Meeting in Milan please click the link above and fill out the online registration form.
 After you completed the form you will be requested to pay.
 You can pay by credit card and PayPal.
 Please note that you don’t have to open a PayPal account in order to pay by credit card.
 In case you experience any problems during the registration process please contact the SHOT Secretariat at [email protected].